ncuskey/ideal-doodle/DEPLOYMENT.md

 2. Wait for build to complete
 3. Your site will be available at `https://your-site-name.netlify.app`

+### Troubleshooting

+#### Build Failures

+**Database Connection Errors During Build**
+If you encounter errors like "Failed to instantiate Neon client: connection string is not provided", this is expected during the build process.
+The application automatically falls back to JSON files when the database connection isn't available.

+**Common Build Issues:**
+- **Missing NETLIFY_DATABASE_URL**: This is normal during build - pages use JSON fallback
+- **TypeScript Errors**: Ensure all pages use proper typing for JSON data structures
+- **Missing Dependencies**: Run `npm install` locally to verify all packages are available

+**Build Success Indicators:**
+- ✅ "Compiled successfully" message
+- ✅ "Linting and checking validity of types" passes
+- ✅ "Collecting page data" completes without errors
+- ✅ "Generating static pages" shows all routes

 ### Important Notes

 #### Data Requirements